bigeasy/cadence/diary.md

 ## Initial Invocation

-Cadence will provide you with a callback for conviencence invocations, however it won't provide you with one when you pass in parameters.
+Cadence will provide you with a callback for convenience invocations, however it won't provide you with one when you pass in parameters.

 ```javascript
 // this works